OTTO Car Insurance Review: Consumer Reviews, Quotes (2023)

 Jerry is an app that lets you compare auto refinancing loans and insurance quotes from top insurers.
 Like Insurify, it’s a licensed insurance agency in all 50 states and Washington, D.C., and customer reviews are generally positive.
 Jerry has an A- rating from the BBB.
 You can download the Jerry app and put in your info to get a quote, and Jerry indicates you won’t receive unwanted phone calls after sharing your information.

-With OTTO, you may receive unwanted phone calls and email solicitations.
-Its partners include service providers across several categories, including home repair professionals, solar panel companies, and more.
+With OTTO, you may receive unwanted phone calls and email solicitations, especially since its partners include lead-generation and data collection services.

 10 Best and Worst Sites to Compare Car Insurance